imrn/TreePyO/README.rst

   parent object is collapsed and reexpanded.

 - While navigating, you'll encounter nodes with trailing '+'.
-  (i.e 'Modules +', 'Functions +', etc.) They are SubGroup nodes.
+  (i.e 'Modules +', 'Functions +') They are SubGroup nodes.
 They do not correspond to actual python objects.
 They are logical groups whose members would otherwise appear right under the parent.
-The grouping logic depends on the purpose and can be customized via TreePyO.testExpandRow function.
+Grouping logic depends on the purpose and can be customized via TreePyO.testExpandRow function.

 - TreePyO.testExpandRow function is central in the sense that it may